 - eMDs Medisoft

 How to Become a Marriage & Family Therapist

 What education is needed to be a Marriage and Family Therapist?

 How many years of work experience do I need?

 Where Marriage and Family Therapists Are Employed

-Those interested in being a Marriage and Family Therapist may also be interested in:
+Those thinking about becoming a Marriage and Family Therapist might also be interested in the following careers:

 More about our data sources and methodologies.